 • Elites, identities, and conflict mobilization in diverse societies (with Giacomo Lemoli).
 Project funded by the Identities and Ideologies Project of New York University, the Bobst Center, EAFIT University, and BBVA.
 Presented in the PolSci Seminar Series of NYUAD (Abu Dhabi).

-• Estamos Listas: The mobilization effect of post-conflict identity-based parties (with Nerea Gándara-Guerra).
+• Estamos Listas: Identity-Based Parties and Mobilization in Postwar Democracies (with Nerea Gándara-Guerra).
 Project funded by the WarEffects ERC Project.